 With only one resource, this assignment will look the same as the first example.
 Dates have not changed and the work is 40 hours.
-Now we will add a second resource.
-The total work of the task is 40 hours which is now divided over the 2 resources assigned to the task.
-The task duration has been changed to 2.5 days and the ending date is on April 25.
+If a second resource is added, the total work of the task is 40 hours and will now be divided between the 2 resources assigned to the task.
+The task duration has been changed to 2.5 days from the original 5 days and the ending date is now April 25.